-Using the information above, immature teratomas are further divided in low and high grade.
+Using the information above, immature teratomas are further divided into low and high grades.
 Grade 1 is called low grade.
 Grade 2 and 3 are called high grade because they are more likely to spread to other organs.

 This is the size of the tumour measured in centimetres (cm).
 The tumour size is only measured after the entire tumour has been removed.

 Your pathologist will carefully examine the tissue under the microscope to see if there are any tumour cells on the surface of the ovary.
 Tumour cells on the surface of the ovary increase the risk that the tumour will spread to other organs in the pelvis or abdomen.
 It is also used to determine the tumour stage (see Pathologic stage below).

 Small samples of tissue are commonly removed in a procedure called a biopsy to see if tumour cells have spread to the pelvis or abdomen.
 These biopsies which are often called omentum or peritoneum are sent for pathological examination along with the tumour.

 Other organs (such as the bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
 In these cases, your pathologist will examine each organ under the microscope to see if there are any tumour cells attached to those organs.

 Tumour cells in other organs are used to determine the tumour stage (see Pathologic stage below).

 Lymph nodes are small immune organs located throughout the body.
 Tumour cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of tumour cells from the tumour to a lymph node is called metastasis.